 This report starts with a brief presentation of what kind of actor Alrosa is, followed by its responsible sourcing track record.
 The report subsequently analyses the various direct and indirect linkages between the Russian diamond sector and the invasion of Ukraine.
 The state of affairs with regard to the governmental and corporate response to this situation is presented in the following two sections.
 This IPIS Insight ends with an analysis of how this crisis will considerably impact the Kimberley Process, the international conflict diamond certification scheme, even though this body is unlikely to take any action on the matter.

-The document above is a revised version from September 2022.
+The document below is a revised version from September 2022.

 In weeks following the publications of this analysis, IPIS provided background information to several newspapers

 Below is a selection of some recent articles: